Filter Content

 Helping in the Canteen is a great opportunity to meet new people and make a valuable contribution to the school.

-No doubt your child will get a buzz from seeing you at the school.
 So, if you have any spare time and would like to help out in the canteen, PLEASE feel free to contact me through email at lauretta.raccosta@cg.catholic.edu.au or click on the link below to add your selected time to the roster.

 https://stpandp.schoolzineplus.com/CanteenRoster2025